malk/malk.github.com/source/_posts/2012-10-22-minimum-viable-paas.markdown

 IaaS brings machines, memories, CPU's, systems.

 PaaS brings integration:
-* Maybe as system integration (Abstracting away the infrastructure)
+* Usually as system integration (Abstracting away the infrastructure).
-* Maybe as architecture/applicative integration (Bringing Blocks that are not only used but compose the deployed product)
+* Maybe as architecture/applicative integration (Bringing Blocks that are not only used but compose the deployed product).
-* Maybe as a development application (selling support to oil your dev process)
+* Maybe as a development application (selling support to oil-up your dev process).

 ### The doubt
 What the several PaaS offers do actually provide is fluctuting.